 Maintenance-free respirators are one of the most common types.
 You don't clean or maintain these respirators after use.
 You simply throw them away.
 They are worn to capture particles.
 But they also may guard against nuisance odors (smells that are unpleasant, but not dangerous).

 Do not wear a maintenance-free dust mask to protect against gases and vapors.
-Also do not wear them for IDLH settings.
+Also do not wear them for immediately dangerous to life or health (IDLH) settings.
 These include areas with oxygen deficiencies or highly concentrated hazards.

 How maintenance-free respirators work